FasterXML/jackson-databind/README.md

     ObjectNode root = mapper.readTree("stuff.json");
     String name = root.get("name").asText();
     int age = root.get("age").asInt();

     // can modify as well: this adds child Object as property 'other', set property 'type' root.with("other").put("type", "student");
     String json = mapper.writeValueAsString(root);

-    // and might end up with something like:
+    // with above, we end up with something like as 'json' String:
     // {
     //   "name" : "Bob", "age" : 13,
     //   "other" : {